-To request a MoneyGram money order replacement, you must mail a claim card form to the MoneyGram International address listed on the form and include a fee.
-As of 2013, the fee was $15.
+To request a MoneyGram money order replacement, you must mail a claim card form to the MoneyGram International address listed on the form and include the $18 fee.
 Send a copy of your money order receipt.
 If you don’t have it, you can still try to get a replacement as long as you have the money order number.
 The form is available online.
 The process will take about a month.

 Western Union Money Orders

-Western Union charged $15 to replace lost money orders as of 2013, $30 without the receipt.
+Western Union charges $15 to replace lost money orders, $30 without the receipt.
 With the receipt, fill out a money order customer request form and mail it to the address on the form, including the fee and the original receipt.
 Make a copy of the request and receipt for your records.
 If you don't have the receipt, fill out a money order research request form, which asks for details such as amount and place of purchase.
 Send it to the listed address, including the fee.
 It takes about 30 days.

 USPS Money Orders

 Start the process of replacing a lost U.S. Postal Service money order by filling out and submitting form PS Form 6401 at the post office.
 You’ll need to show identification and receipt.
-You’ll be charged a fee, which was $5.40 as of 2011.
+You’ll be charged a $5.95 processing fee.
 You’ll receive a letter from the USPS once they’ve investigated.
 You’ll receive a copy of a cashed money order.
 If it’s uncashed, you can walk into a post office 60 days from the date you first submitted the form at the post office for a new blank money order.

 - Comstock/Stockbyte/Getty Images